CASLM Notice of Information Practices

 Access and Correction

 You have the right to request access and seek correction to the personal information we hold about you that relates to a service provided to you and we will assess your request and provide a response subject to provisions as set out in Part X of the CYFSA.
-Instructions for making a request are posted on our
+Instructions for making a request are posted on our website page or you can submit an email to [email protected] to seek support.
+We will make every effort to provide an initial reply within a business day.

 Oversight